 This geographic positioning, as well as the fact that Romania is neighboring European Union member states and has immediate perspectives to join this structure and adhere to the Schengen space most likely in 2007, are both serious reasons to become worried.
-Specialists estimate that there is a high believers in university centers", states the SRI report.
-The lead secret service believes that the activity of Hamas members and sympathizers residing in Romania is a major risk factor to the security of the country.
-70 See in this regard SRI reports from 1998, 1999 and after.

-probability that Romania will turn from being a transit country into a destination country for economic migrants from the eastern parts of the continent and southern Asia.
+Specialists estimate that there is a high probability that Romania will turn from being a transit country into a destination country for economic migrants from the eastern parts of the continent and southern Asia.
 In addition, illegal migration risks affecting all vital domains of society, including state security and that of its citizens.